How are payouts calculated?

 You can begin drawing reduced Social Security as early as 62.
 For every month you delay after reaching full retirement age, up to age 70, the monthly benefit increases.

-In keeping with the original intent behind Social Security -- a way to lift seniors out of poverty -- lower-wage earners get a higher proportion of their earnings than higher wage earners.
-The maximum monthly benefit that can be received in 2010 is $2,346.
+In keeping with the original intent behind Social Security -- a way to lift seniors out of poverty -- lower-wage earners get a higher proportion of their earnings than higher-wage earners.
+The maximum monthly benefit that can be received in 2016 is $2,639 for a worker retiring at full retirement age.